How to Write a Competitive CV for Your LLM Application: Stanford's Approach

 - teamwork

-When describing your experiences, you may find the C-A-R framework useful.
-The C-A-R acronym stands for:
+When describing your experiences, you may find the C-A-R framework useful:

 C for Context:

-- Setting, if it does not follow from the name of the organization
+- Setting, if not clear from the organization's name

-- Who did you work with, i.e. team or population served
+- Who you worked with, i.e. team or population served

-- Relevant skills, methods, tools utilized to accomplish task
+- Relevant skills, methods, tools utilized to accomplish the task

 - The purpose of the task, project, or goal